lyssandraa/Character-library-plan/plan.md

 What do we want to achieve?

-We want to make a character library app in which authors can store information about their characters.
+We want to make a character library app (Character Vault) in which authors can store information about their characters.

 What features do we want in the app?